boozallen/sdp-labs/governance/docs/index.rst

-.. _Try It Out:
+.. _Governance Lab:

 ==========
-Try It Out
+Governance
 ==========

-Welcome to the Try It Out Lab for the Solutions Delivery Platform (SDP)!
+Welcome to the Governance Lab for the Solutions Delivery Platform (SDP)!

 --------
 Overview